 4. Makes them Explorers

 Learning is accomplished according to the children’s choice.
 They choose their style of learning and find a solution to questions which gives them a sense of ownership.
-They are experts of their own creations that help in enhancing their learning skills.
+They are experts in their own creations that help in enhancing their learning skills.
 This helps in building confidence and improves self-learning.

 5. Promotes Student Engagement

 Parents are running with books behind their children pursuing him/her to complete homework.
-But, inquiry-based learning hooks the children with real-life examples and experiments that help them to generate interest.
+However, inquiry-based learning hooks the children with real-life examples and experiments that help them to generate interest.
 Practical learning can make boring chemical reactions fun.

 6. Enables Children to Come Out of their Comfort Zone